Bafbi/projet-m2-bi/README.md

 ## Notes

 - The infrastructure uses GCS as the backend for Terraform state.
+Supply the bucket via `tofu init -backend-config="bucket=..."` (or the Terraform equivalent).
 - Service account keys are not committed to version control (ignored in .gitignore).
 - For production deployments, consider using CI/CD pipelines with secure credential management.